danielawde9/seo/readme.md

 specific as people looking to buy a house within a specific neighborhood

 Competitors
 The competitive landscape is another big factor in your overall strategy.
-Competition may be strongly etrenched in one portion of the market online, and it may make sense to focus on a different segment
+Competition may be strongly etrenched in one portion of the market online, and it may make sense to focus on a different segment

 Branding goals
-There may be search terms for which it is critical that you have top search exposure, for branding reasons.
+There may be search terms for which it is critical that you have top search exposure, for branding reasons.

 Content development
-An important part of SEO and general online success is the creation and optimization of high-quality content for your users.
-For most businesses, your capacity tocreate quality content on an ongoing basis can significantly improve your SEO efforts, both from a content-availability perspective (more content in the search engines) and from a user engagement and link development perspective (great content breeds great links and social sharing, both of which can positively influence SEO
+An important part of SEO and general online success is the creation and optimization of high-quality content for your users.
+For most businesses, your capacity tocreate quality content on an ongoing basis can significantly improve your SEO efforts, both from a content-availability perspective (more content in the search engines) and from a user engagement and link development perspective (great content breeds great links and social sharing, both of which can positively influence SEO

-How people search for products like yours Understanding what customers do when they are searching for products or services like yours is one of the most basic functions of SEO
+How people search for products like yours Understanding what customers do when they are searching for products or services like yours is one of the most basic functions of SEO

 - The competitor discovers a unique, highly converting set of keywords.
 - The competitor discovers a targeted, high-value link from an authoritative  ource.